petesuch/darkpeter.nvim/README.md

   A customized fork of OneDark.nvim, optimized for high-contrast readability.
   At this point this is an outright clone of navarasu onedark.

-    I've noticed that at my age there are very very few colorschemes I can actually use.
+    I've noticed that at my age there are very few colorschemes I can actually use.
 This is because of advancing age, colorblindness and cataracts.

-    I'm also uniquely qualified as a doctor optometry who prefersvcoding than giving eye exams.
+    I'm also uniquely qualified as a doctor optometry who prefers coding than giving eye exams.
     (well that's not entirely true).

     I will not include a light theme because all light themes cause too much glare.
 Hopefully there are some Dead Head coder grey beards out there who will enjoy my theme.